Azure-Samples/sql-bindings-guestbook/README.md

 - Configure SQL bindings with a connection string and T-SQL query, stored procedure name, or table name
 - SQL bindings are currently in preview for .NET, JavaScript, Python, PowerShell, and Java Azure Functions
 - SQL trigger is currently in preview for .NET Azure Functions

+## Getting started with the guestbook sample

+Instructions are available for setup of local development of this sample in [GETTING_STARTED.md](GETTING_STARTED.md).